astruyk/CFB_Skins/bin/@CFB_Skins/readme.txt

 Check out the project at: https://github.com/astruyk/CFB_Skins for more information.

 Changelog
+2.4.0
+* Add 2 variants of the CH-147 Chinook (Armed & Unarmed)
+* Add CADPAT TW and CADPAT AR variants of the ECH helmet

 2.3.1
 * CADPAT and JTF2 items now show up in Zeus when editing ammo boxes.